Practice What You Preach

 Today, I am one week out from the incident; this computer screen is still a bit of a challenge but I am back at work.
 I won’t be driving for a while.
 And I have given up ballroom dancing for now.

-In my next post, I will show you what all this looks like with some video and testing results.
+In my next post, I hope show you what all this looks like with some video and testing results.